raveenavraikwad/RIO-125-Forecasting-System---Project-Demand-of-Products-at-a-Retail-Outlet-Based-on-Historical-Data/README.md

 4. Visualize the predictions

 #### Expected Project Outcome:
-1. Learn about different forecasting models like ARMA and ARIMA.
+1. Learn about forecasting model like ARIMA.
-2. Get familiar with python libraries like numpy, pandas, statsmodels and prophet.
+2. Get familiar with python libraries like numpy, pandas, statsmodels.
 3. Get familiar with industry type projects.

 #### Software Requirements to Implement the Project: